-It’s easy to fall in love with Suffolk; wonderful walks by the water, cute cottages and friendly faces – the list goes on, but last month myself (and Fletcher) fell so deeply in love that I’ve spent the last few weeks searching Right Move for houses.
+It’s easy to fall in love with Suffolk; wonderful walks by the water, cute cottages and friendly faces – the list goes on, but last month myself (and my dog, Fletcher) fell so deeply in love that I’ve spent the last few weeks searching Right Move for houses.

 Putting a traditional stamp on a contemporary mezzanine design, interiors resemble a New York loft – who would have thought a property this quirky could be hiding down a small back street in Woodbridge?
 The home is fully equipped, full of high tec features and offers everything you need for a dog friendly or family break, and I mean everything – we were tempted to use the picnic basket but I knew a muddy Fletcher would ruin the autumnal scene I was imagining.

 The property welcomes two dogs to stay, a plus for us as our friends and their dog Juno were joining my husband and I. A welcome pack was laid out for us on arrival which included a guide to the area, the usual essentials and eggs from the owner’s rescue hens!
 However, it was the informative guide for canine visitors that offered something extra.
 As well as doggy treats, which instantly got the approval from Fletcher, there was a whole folder dedicated to local dog walks and recommendations for dog friendly dining – this became our bible for the weekend.